Detroit-ish/corpinsightscollective_new/src/docs/design-system.md

 # CorpInsights Design System Guide 2025

+> **IMPORTANT**: This document serves as the single source of truth for our design system.
+The Tailwind configuration and CSS variables should always match this specification.
+When making updates, ensure all three locations (this doc, tailwind.config.ts, and globals.css) are synchronized.

 Our design system embodies the bridge between traditional business wisdom and modern technological innovation.
 It's crafted to communicate professionalism, growth, and technical capability while maintaining exceptional usability for our B2B audience.

 ## I. Color Architecture